CyCraft/run-ts/README.md

 > Is it flexible?
 > Is it generic?

 🤷 There's probably more flexible and generic ways of doing this.
-This however works for us, covering our use-cases.
+This however works for us, covering our use cases.

 > Does it do typechecking?